-Art Club Sponsor: Mrs. Mann, room FA126
+Art Club Sponsor: Mrs. Mann, Room FA126

 Art Club is a club that is interested in sharing God’s beauty and gifts through the making, enjoyment, and appreciation of art.
 We will have different opportunities to make art, learn from guest artists, and field trips to view art.

-Be Lifted Student Sponsor: Preston Blakely
+Be Lifted Student Sponsor: Preston Blakeley

 Be Lifted is a student-operated organization existing to encourage and empower students in their faith by promoting relational ministry, Godly character, and biblical discernment.
 Our group will typically meet on Monday nights outside of school in a local home; hanging out with our fellow students, worshiping, studying the word of God, and intentionally conversing with one another in a small group setting.
 As a bible study organization, we exist to encourage students not only to attend Be Lifted but also get involved in a local church.
 Overall, we push students to gain a deeper understanding of the Bible all the while loving others.

-Builders of a Future America Sponsor: Dr. Dragoo, room MS13
+Builders of a Future America Sponsor: Dr. Dragoo, Room MS13

 Builders of a Future America is a club geared toward those who innovate!
 Those who are part of the club get a chance to build personal projects at school in an area where they are provided with resources that they may not have at the house, such as the resources to build an exoskeleton.
 Those who wish to take their creations to the next level will be provided with the opportunity to submit their creations to competitions, such as the IEEE Makers Project.

-Book Club Sponsor: Mrs. Williams, room US1042
+Book Club Sponsor: Mrs. Williams, Room US1042

 The purpose of the Book Club is to immerse students in the culture and beauty of English literature and to encourage and develop students’ love for literature and reading.

-Business and Entrepreneurship Club (BEC) Sponsor: Mr. Jones, room US1031
+Business and Entrepreneurship Club (BEC) Room US1031

 The BEC exists to give students real insight into the business world through working with a local business to sell pizza at home athletic events, learning from local businesses leaders at club meetings, and creating/participating in a stock market simulation game.

-Culture Club Sponsor: Mr. Roby, room US1026
+Culture Club Sponsor: Mr. Roby, Room US1026

 Culture Club seeks to educate and collectively embrace culture for a stronger sense of community at Liberty.
 Student leaders will address topics including art, music, language, food, politics, and more surrounding the African American, Hispanic, and Asian culture.